jenkinsci/pipeline-global-lib-nexus-plugin/README.md

 [![GitHub release](https://img.shields.io/github/release/jenkinsci/pipeline-global-lib-nexus-plugin.svg?label=release)](https://github.com/jenkinsci/pipeline-global-lib-nexus-plugin/releases/latest)
 [![Jenkins Plugin Installs](https://img.shields.io/jenkins/plugin/i/pipeline-global-lib-nexus.svg?color=blue)](https://plugins.jenkins.io/pipeline-global-lib-nexus)

-The current official [pipeline-groovy-lib-plugin](https://github.com/jenkinsci/pipeline-groovy-lib-plugin/) does provide a way to retrieve shared libraries through a SCM, such as Git.
-The goal of this plugin is to provide another way to retrieve shared libraries via the @Library declaration in a Jenkinsfile.
+The official [pipeline-groovy-lib-plugin](https://github.com/jenkinsci/pipeline-groovy-lib-plugin/) does provide a way to retrieve [shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) through a SCM, such as Git.

-## Context

-The Nexus shared library retriever is implemented to retrieve [shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) from Nexus.
+The goal of this Nexus plugin is to add the ability to retrieve shared libraries from Nexus (via the @Library declaration in a Jenkinsfile).

 ## Installation of the plugin

+### Installation using a pre-built artifact

+**Installing from the plugins site (recommended)**

+The plugin is referenced as an official plugin on the Jenkins update site, so you should be able to use the integrated search in the Plugin section.

+**Install the plugin using the pre-built .hpi file**

+You can find the archives of all the versions of the Plugin on the [Jenkins update site](https://plugins.jenkins.io/pipeline-global-lib-nexus).
+You can also download the wished plugin release from the GitHub releases section.
+Then, go to the Jenkins Administration Plugins UI > Advanced section and upload the plugin .hpi file.

-### Installing from source
+### Installation from source

 You can follow the steps hereafter to install the plugin:

-* Clone the sources of this repository
+* Clone this repository
-* Run `mvn package` in order to compile the sources and package them in a .hpi file
+* Run `mvn clean package` in order to compile the sources and package them in a .hpi file
 * Follow the [instructions that can be found on the Jenkins website](https://jenkins.io/doc/book/managing/plugins/#installing-a-plugin) and install the plugin that has been packaged in `target/pipeline-global-lib-nexus.hpi`

-### Installing from artifact

-#### Installing from the Plugins site

-The plugin is referenced as an official plugin in the Jenkins update site, so you should be able to use the integrated search in the Plugin section.

-#### To install the plugin manually

-You can find the archives of all the version of the Plugin on the [Update site](https://plugins.jenkins.io/pipeline-global-lib-nexus).
-You can also Download the wished plugin release from the GitHub releases section.
-The, go to the Jenkins Administration Plugins UI > Advanced section and upload the plugin .hpi file.

 ## How to use the plugin

-### Pre-requisite: package the library
+### Pre-requisite: a packaged shared library

-In order to be able to use this plugin, you need to package your library (probably during a Continuous Integration build) and publish it to Nexus so Maven can be used to download the artifact again.
+In order to be able to use this plugin, you need to package your library (probably during a Continuous Integration build) and publish it to Nexus so Maven can download the artifact again.
 You should end up with a ZIP file with the following structure:

 ```bash
 > unzip -vl pipeline-libraries.zip